We love painting with watercolor because of how versatile it is. There are so many fun techniques that produce different results.

-The girls had fun experimenting with straws to blow paint the other day.
+One of those techniques is moving the paint around on the paper by blowing into straws.
 This process is an easy activity that is very exciting for children.
 They love seeing their paint splatter across the paper!

-This technique can be used to create a variety of outcomes such as branches, trees, hair, or just an abstract design.
-Scroll below to see the materials and process.
+The finished papers from this activity can be used to create a variety of images such as branches, trees, flowers, hair, bugs, aliens, or just an abstract design.
+Scroll below to see the materials and process we used and what we ended up doing with these papers.

 This post contains affiliate links.